lemony zucchini carbonara with chilli

-I developed this recipe and did a few shots for Earthbound Wines, the only South Africa label that is organic and fair trade.
+I developed this recipe and did a few shots for Earthbound Wines, a South Africa label that is organic and fair trade.

 This lemony zucchini carbonara is a quick and easy recipe to whip up in the middle of the week.
 You could replace the parsley with basil and add more of any of the elements to suit your taste.